cornelmpop/Lithics3D/README.md

 ?Lithics3D
 ```

-Please also check the wiki at: https://github.com/cornelmpop/Lithics3D/wiki, and
-feel free to explore the available vignettes (a work in progress!).
-For example:
+You should also explore the available vignette (a work in progress!) or
+contribute your own (contributions are very welcome!).
+To view the
+Lithics3D vignette:

 ``` r
 vignette("Lithics3D")